Chair–Chris Tomsett Vice Chair– Ken Abbott Secretary–Julia Manley

 We have an annual membership fee of £10 and membership is currently restricted to residents of Gamlingay, Hatley parishes and those locations within 5 miles of Gamlingay.
 We have around 20 members.
 For further information on how to join or become involved and support Gamarch activities in any way please either contact Julia via Julia.Manley@anglia.ac.uk or pop along to one of our monthly meetings – we’d be pleased to see you.

-We meet at 7.30pm on the first Thursday monthly at the WI Hall, Waresley Road, Gamlingay, SG19 3EH.
+We meet at 7.30pm on the first Thursday monthly (except January and April) at the Blythe Way Community Room (Blythe Way is off Stock’s Lane opposite the EcoHub) Gamlingay, SG19 3EH.

 What do we do and what are we about?
 In a nutshell, we explore and research our local area, share our discoveries and have fun doing it.
 OK, it’s sometimes not fun – picking up finds out on a windswept field in mid-Winter isn’t always fun – but nobody has to do that if they don’t want to and there are other things to do besides field walking.
 We attend training events, listen to interesting talks given by knowledgeable people, staff stalls at shows and events, write pieces for the Gamlingay Gazette and other outlets, dig test-pits, process finds, research archives…all sorts of things really.